3D WebView's IWebView

 Windows and macOS

-class is available when running in the editor or building for Standalone.
-So, #define directives generally aren't needed in order to access its methods:
+The StandaloneWebView class is available when running in the editor and building for Standalone Windows or macOS.
+So, an #if directive usually isn't needed in order to reference it:

 StandaloneWebView.EnableRemoteDebugging(8080);